preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 --------------------------------------------
 The following tokens are supported in emails regarding Controlled Documents:

-**Review Task emails**: In these e-mails for Document Management, the following token is supported in Subject:
+**Review Task emails**: In these emails for Document Management, the following token is supported in Subject:

 In **ReviewerEmailSubjectTemplate** and **CancelSubjectTemplate**: